How to choose and buy a kayak

 On the other hand, you can build up a great deal of speed when two people are paddling, and full synchronization of paddle strokes as you zip along the water can be a lot of fun.
 Even a leisurely paddle takes less work with two people powering the craft.
 Keep in mind that most tandems can be difficult to maneuver if you take one out solo.

 Wide vs. Narrow, Short vs. Long

-In Florida, you have many water environments that you will want to try – swamps, bays, open ocean, rivers and small creeks — so the best choice will be a compromise.
+In Florida, you have many water environments to try – swamps, bays, open ocean, rivers and small creeks — so the best choice will probably be a compromise.